WE ARE STARTING A NEW PROJECT! ONLY $2500 GETS MORE WATER TO A NEW AREA!!!!

 The African Wildlife Conservation Project is working on raising more dams in the area, in addition to its ongoing efforts to build schools, clinics and teaching sustainable farming techniques.

-One of the sources of funding for this project is the Gateway Chapter of SCI.
+One of the sources of funding for this project is the Gateway Chapter of SCI in St Louis.
 We thank them, as well as their members and banquet attendees, for making this project possible.

 Helping People and Stopping Poachers

 The African Wildlife Conservation Project has a mission to bring relief to the animals and people of Africa.
-One of our projects had a direct positive impact on the people of Mozambique while also addressing a major poaching problem in the area.
+Our projects have had a direct positive impact on the people of Mozambique while also addressing a major poaching problem in the area.

 Mozambique was locked in an extended civil war that forced many residents into former game reserves for survival.
 Even as the civil war ended, poaching in the area increased dramatically.